 3. Add dressing.
 In a small bowl or measuring cup, whisk together lime juice, extra virgin olive oil, honey, cumin, allspice, kosher salt and black pepper.
 Pour dressing over the salad and give everything a good toss.
 Add crumbled feta on top (optional)

-What Kind of Lentils to Use for this Lentil Salad?
+What Kind of Lentils to Use?

 There are about a dozen lentil varieties out there.
 For this hearty lentil salad, you’ll want to start with dry lentils that are firm and can hold their shape after cooking.